 I love any recipe that can be made using minimal bowls.
-This easy fudge needs just one saucepan to create.
+This easy Chocolate Whisky Fudge recipe needs just one saucepan to create.
 Just add all the ingredients, heat, pour into a pan and let it set.
 Fudge makes a great Thank You gift or Christmas present.
-The best thing is how easy fudge can be customized to different tastes: add dried fruits or nuts to the mix, try different flavoured chocolates, different liqueurs … the options are endless.
+The best thing is how easy fudge can be customised to different tastes: add dried fruits or nuts to the mix, try different flavoured chocolates, different liqueurs … the options are endless.

 Makes: 16 pieces Difficulty: Easy